Bothriechis thalassinus

-Common names: Merendon palm-pitviper, Yax chan, culebra verde.Bothriechis thalassinus is a venomous pitviper species native to Guatemala and Honduras.
+Bothriechis thalassinus, also known as Merendon palm-pitviper or Merendon palm pit viper, is a pit viper species native to Guatemala and Honduras.

 Description

 This is a medium-sized pitviper with a slender body and strong prehensile tail.
 Adults are usually 60–80 cm long, with a maximum recorded length of 97 cm.
-It has 21-23 dorsal scale rows at mid-body.
+It has 21–23 dorsal scale rows at mid-body.
 The head and body usually have a greenish dorsal color, shading to yellow-greenish along the sides.
 The belly is generally lighter in color: cream, yellow-green or pale green.
 The dorsal pattern may have irregular blotches, turquoise to black, or speckling that doesn't reach very far down the sides.

 The head has two black stripes and black speckling on top, which are less visible towards the tail.
 Like all other pitvipers, B. thalassinus has heat sensitive organs, or loreal pits, located on either side of the head between the eye and the nostril.